ravirasadiya/docs/docs/validator_guide/run_ejector_client.md

 ::: warning
 This will install the pls-lsd-ejector application in the default `GOPATH` location which is `~/go/bin`.

-If you wish to move the application simply copy it to the location of your choice e.g. `/blockchain/ejector`
+If you wish to move the application simply move it to the location of your choice e.g. `/blockchain/ejector`
 :::